dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/candidate-barcode-zone.md

 # CandidateBarcodeZone Class

-The `CandidateBarcodeZone` class represents the information of a single candidate barcode zone.
-It records the location as well as the possible barcode formats of the barcode in the zone.
+`CandidateBarcodeZone` is a class that represents the information of a single candidate barcode zone.

 ## Definition